 Black ice can even be more dangerous because it’s hard to spot.
 The blacktop commonly used on residential roadways forms black ice when moisture freezes in a thin layer.
 Even vehicles with all-wheel drive or four-wheel drive can lose traction and crash on this surface.

-If you are in accident due to icy conditions, you may feel you’re not at fault, but the law says otherwise.
+If you are in an accident due to icy conditions, you may feel you’re not at fault, but the law says otherwise.
 The law holds drivers responsible when an accident occurs because they should have been aware of the dangers of driving in winter weather conditions.
+Just ask our accident lawyers in Chicago!

 Unless the ice is considered “unexpected,” the person who caused the accident can be held responsible.
 A reasonable person, according to the law, would know that if the roads are icy, they should take extra care by driving slower and not following another vehicle too closely.
 A reasonable person would know if their vehicle is not equipped to be driven safely and whether they have the kind of driving experience needed to safely navigate icy conditions.